AutoViML/featurewiz/old_README.md

     scalers : str or None, default=None
         Specifies the scaler to use for feature scaling.
 Available options include 'std', 'standard', 'minmax', 'max', 'robust', 'maxabs'.

-    imbalanced : True or False, default=False
-        Specifies whether to use SMOTE technique for imbalanced datasets.

 **Input Arguments for old syntax**